JanikRosien/BIManalyst_g_23/A2/README.md

 **Q: Is it in the model?**

-A: Yes, the data should be available in the IFC file.
+A: Yes, all the data, except information about the reinforcement, should be available in the IFC file.

 **Q: Do you know how to get it in ifcOpenShell?**